Everyday (adj.) – such as is met with every day; ordinary; commonplace.

 Cinephile (n.) – a person who is fond of motion pictures.

-My name is Shawn Hall and I love silent films, pre-code films, and film noir among other things.
-I grew up in the California territory known as Las Vegas, Nevada and currently live at the center of the movie world in Los Angeles where I am pursuing a career as a film archivist and preservationist.
+I love silent films, pre-code films, film noir, and following each year’s Oscars race.
+I grew up Las Vegas, Nevada and currently live at the center of the movie world in Los Angeles pursuing a career as a film archivist and preservationist.